nanosai/modrun/README.md

 [ModRun Tutorial]()http://tutorials.jenkov.com/modrun/index.html)

 ModRun is short for Module Runner.
-In Maven context a "module" is the same as an artifact in a specific version.
+In Maven context a "module" is an artifact in a specific version.